bloszies/HDX-Metabolomics/README.md

 # Step 1: Data input
 Two datasheets containing the HDX and non-HDX runs are needed to link unlabeled features to their labeled counterparts.
-These sheets should be inputted in .xlsx format with fields for ID, retention time, ms1 mass, and MS/MS pattern (as m/z1:intensity1 mz2:intensity2 ...)
+These sheets should be inputted in .xlsx format with fields for ID, retention time (RT), ms1 mass (MZ), and MS/MS pattern (MSMS; as m/z1:intensity1 mz2:intensity2 ...)
 ```
 #Data Input
 Data_NoLabel <- readxl::read_excel("Data_NoLabel.xlsx", sheet = "DataDictionary")